Tips for Grooming Your Dog at Home: A Beginner's Guide

 Before you begin, make sure you have everything you need.
-Having the right tools is critical for an efficient grooming session.
+Proper tools create the foundation for a productive grooming session.
 Basic supplies include:

 - Nail clippers or grinders: Keep your dog’s nails at a healthy length.